PacificCommunity/ofp-sam-amped/SPAMPLE/introtext/introduction.md

 This is similar to PI 6 (catch stability).
 It measures the stability of effort relative to the effort in 2013.
 It is also possible to investigate the variability, as well as the stability.

-As with PI 4 (Relative CPUE), this indicator is only calculated for the purse seines in areas 6, 7 and 8 (excluding the associated purse seines in area 6).

 ### 8. Proximity of SB/SBF=0 to the Target Reference Point (TRP)